Protection in Practice

-This project will demonstrate how skills and expertise developed gained at national level bring value to a protection response, while fostering collaboration between international and national actors, with the aim of shifting protection activities to a more decentralised approach.
-National actors will be supported to actively participate in protection coordination mechanisms in order to further contribute to broader change in the sector.
+This project proved that skills and expertise developed at the national level brought value to a protection response, whilst fostering collaboration between international and national actors.
+The project was able to shift protection activities to have a more decentralised approach.
+National actors were supported to actively participate in protection coordination mechanisms to further contribute to a broader change in the sector.

-The project will capture learning about what works and why in capacity building relationships between national and international organisations.
-The project will use pilot activities, staff exchanges, secondments, and work experience to give partners real practical experience combined with support and mentoring.
+The project captured learning about what worked and why in capacity building relationships between national and international organisations.
+The project used pilot activities, staff exchanges, secondments, and work experience to give partners a real practical experience combined with support and mentoring.

-The project has three interlinked aims which will be implemented one after another in each location:
+The project had three interlinked aims which were implemented one after another in each location:

-1. To build greater capacity for protection mainstreaming among national humanitarian staff, non-governmental organisations (NGOs) and community-based organisations (CBOs) by increasing knowledge and understanding
+1. Built greater capacity for protection mainstreaming among national humanitarian staff, non-governmental organisations (NGOs) and community-based organisations (CBOs) by increasing knowledge and understanding.

-2. To help five national NGO/ CBOs become protection specialists by assisting them to implement protection activities and coordinate effectively with other protection actors
+2. Helped five national NGO/ CBOs become protection specialists by assisting them to implement protection activities and coordinate effectively with other protection actors.

-3. To create an effective evidence base of what works in practice and share this with other projects and initiatives, increasing knowledge and understanding of how to raise capacity for protection in national level organisations
+3. Created an effective evidence base of what works in practice and shared this with other projects and initiatives, increasing knowledge and understanding of how to raise capacity for protection in national level organisations.

-The project is taking place in Pakistan, Turkey, Lebanon, Myanmar, South Sudan, the Philippines, and the Democratic Republic of Congo.
+The project took place in Pakistan, Turkey, Lebanon, Myanmar, South Sudan, the Philippines, and the Democratic Republic of Congo.

-The three year project is funded with £804,000 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).
+The three year project was funded with £804,000 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).